4 Strategies for Balancing Work At Home and Kids

 The truth is, it’s not always literally “quiet,” but we’re working on that.
 Normally, it’s about two hours in the afternoon.
 This is when I can really focus intensely on writing or blogging or the work on my plate.

 After quiet time, if I’m needing more time, they can do crafts or play or maybe watch a show or movie and I’m available during that time.
 If I have a lot of projects or didn’t get as much done as I hoped, then I may work after the kids’ bedtime a bit before Ted and I sit down together and hang out before we go to bed.
 We tend to be night owls, so that helps there.

 4. Be Flexible and Creative

-The nice thing about the preschool and kindergarten age, if you find yourself there like my friend, is that it doesn’t require as many intensive hours.
+If you homeschool, the nice thing about the preschool and kindergarten age is that it doesn’t require as many intensive hours as first, second, and third grade do.
 At this stage, there is the focused teaching, but they are also learning just through play.
 You can give little ones scissors and glue and let them work with these while you sit next to them and work.
 My three-year-old Dorothy’s big thing right now is Elmer’s glue and cutting things out.

 While my 6-year-old needs all her schoolwork to be one-on-one with me, my oldest two can do more and more independent work.
 While there are things we do together such as history and science, their math is computer-based and a few other subjects allow for independent learning with me close by to provide direction, answer questions, and grade assignments.

-For those of you like my friend who are new at balancing kids, homeschooling, and at-home work, these are four ways that have worked for me.
+For those of you like my friend who are new at balancing work at home and kids, these are four ways that have worked for me.
 There are other things we have done that have worked too, so if you have questions, feel free to ask them in a comment below and I’ll do my best to respond.